anthonykasza/hdc_experiments/README.md

 Notable VSAs
 ------------
+- Multiply Add Permute (3 flavors)
+- Binary Spatter Code
+- MBAT
-Holographic Reduced Representations
+- Holographic Reduced Representations
   - "reduced", all HVs are fixed length
   - "holographic", all elements represent information equally
     - a subset of bits from an HV represents the same object, just with less precision
       - 10 randomly selected bits from the HV represents the same symbol as all 10_000 bits
       - this is akin to cutting a hologram into pieces
     - what is a hologram?
       - jó napot, Gabor úr
       - holograms involve lasers and lightwave interference patterns
         - scanning objects with interference patterns is called interferometry
           - interferometry has a ton of applications, e.g. JPL used it to measure surface topography changes after the 2014 Napa earthquake

-- fourier HHR
+- Fourier HHR
   - FHRR/HRRF is measurably better than other VSAs in some cases
   - i think this is because the more information a single element can hold (the more complex the number) the more effective the VSA can be
     - the more complex the element type the greater the hardware requirements